 Department of Education regulations prohibit High school students (dual enrolled & early middle college), international students, DACA students and undocumented students from participating in this grant.
 Corrections Education Program (CEP) students would not typically have expenses eligible for the grant.
 However, if a CEP Student is released as a result of the coronavirus, remains enrolled as a student in the program under the Second Chance Pell experiment, and has eligible expenses, he or she may be eligible.

 Please note the emergency grant assistance will be paid directly to you.
 If you wish to use the funds to pay your balance please log in to JetStream for information on your account balance and convenient ways to pay your bill electronically.

 Emergency fund grants will be available until the College’s allocation of $1,946,067 is depleted.

-- The College has signed and returned the CARES Act Funding Certification and Agreement which is required before we can access the funds.
+The College has signed and returned the CARES Act Funding Certification and Agreement and has used at least 50% of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Grants to students.
 The College’s allocation to distribute to students is $1,946,067, which represents 50 percent of the stimulus allocation of $3,892,134.

 - As of 5/22/20 the college had not yet distributed emergency funds to students.

 - As of 7/2/2020 the college disbursed $103,000 in emergency funds to 206 students.

 - As of 8/19/2020 the college disbursed $186,500 in emergency funds to 373 students.

 - As of 9/30/2020 the college disbursed $1,900,500 in emergency funds to 1,026 students.